The Ricci curvature on simplicial complexes: Abstract

 \section{Abstract}

-We define the Ricci curvature on simplicial complexes modifying the definition of the Ricci curvature on graphs, and we prove some properties.
-Thus, we obtain two main results.
-One is an estimate of the eigenvalues of the Laplacian on simplicial complexes by the Ricci curvature.
-The other is the relation between the Ricci curvature on a simplicial complex and the Ricci curvature on a dual graph of the simplicial complex.
+We define the Ricci curvature on simplicial complexes by modifying the definition of the Ricci curvature on graphs, and we prove the upper and lower bounds of the Ricci curvature.
+These properties are generalizations of previous studies.
+Moreover, we obtain an estimate of the eigenvalues of the Laplacian on simplicial complexes using the Ricci curvature.